 The DLP provides guidelines for the effective operation of the district.
-Should there be any conflict among this document, The Rotary International Manual of Procedure and The Rotary International Code of Policies, the RI documents shall prevail.
+Should there be any conflict among this document, The Rotary International Manual of Procedure and The Rotary International Code of Policies, these RI documents shall prevail.
 Notify the DG of any conflict identified so that resolution action may be initiated.

-The DLP was adopted by unanimous vote of the delegates to the Annual District Conference April 12, 2014.
+The DLP was adopted by unanimous vote of the delegates to the Annual District Conference